 Ms. Guccione is the Grand Prize Winner of the Barnett Foundation Voice Competition and a recipient of the Gina Monastero Award.
 She was a finalist in The Metropolitan Opera Auditions – Central Region, the Friedrich Schorr Memorial Performance International Prize in Voice, and the Bel Canto National Competition.
 She was one of forty singers chosen worldwide to participate in Plácido Domingo‘s Operalia at the Grand Théâtre de Bordeaux and one of eight singers to participate in master classes with Niccolai Ghiaurov at the Centro Universale del Bel Canto (C.U.Be.C.) in Vignola, Modena, Italy.

-As owner of OperaGram.com® (a singing telegram service) Ms. Guccione was featured in the Chicago Tribune, and on NBC5 News Today with Zoraida Sambolin, Rob Elgas and Andy Avalos, The John Landecker Show on WLS AM 890, with John Records Landecker and Paula Griffin on WIMS AM 1420, and The Kiki Vale Show on WJJG AM 1530.
+Ms. Guccione owns the singing telegram service OperaGram.com® which was featured in the Chicago Tribune, and on NBC5 News Today with Zoraida Sambolin, Rob Elgas and Andy Avalos, The John Landecker Show on WLS AM 890, with John Records Landecker and Paula Griffin on WIMS AM 1420, and The Kiki Vale Show on WJJG AM 1530.